delftopenhardware/openhardware.academy/docs/01_X_Selfpaced.md

 ---

 Woho you have made it!
-Get your certificate :fireworks:
+Claim and get your certificate!!!! 🚀